Project-Interoperability/project-interoperability.github.io/index.md

 2-7 [Attribute Exchange](/attribute-exchange/) -

-2-8 [Identity and Access Management](/idam/) allows entities to manage user digital identities.
-IdAM includes authentication, authorization, privilege management, and others.
+2-8 [Identity and Access Management](/idam/) is a diverse portfolio of services and processes that provides identity management, authentication, and authorization.

 2-9 [Exchange Patterns] provide generic solutions to help demonstrate a commonly occurring need for exchange of data or information between two or more partners.